acsicuib/MARIO/README.md

 # Simulation results

-Using YAFS you obtain two files: Result_.csv and Results_link.csv.
+In YAFS simulations you obtain two default files: Result_.csv and Results_link.csv.
 Both files contains the simulation traces.
-In this simulation, MARIO gathers more results such as: movements, actions, etc.
+In this simulation, we added more data gathers in MARIO to get movements, actions, etc. The extra files are:
-This files are:

 ```bash
 ├── actions_stats.txt